rdrmo/accountfactoryforterraform/README.md

-# accountfactoryforterraform
-Repositorty for a launch project of Account Factory for Terraform (AFT)

-## About this project
+# About this project

-This is a sample project to test creating an AFT module managed by a Terraform Cloud workspace using GitHub as a source repository.
+This is a sample project to test creating an AFT module (Account Factory For Terraform) managed by a Terraform Cloud workspace using GitHub as a source repository.